dainakai/phdemo/README.md

 ```

 Performs bundle adjustment.
 This corrects for in-plane rotation and translation misalignment between two simultaneous holograms.
 Correction coefficients are saved in the `20250121/02_calibaration` folder.
 When using `get_distortion_coefficients` with `verbose=true`, diagnostic images (`before_BA.png`, `after_BA.png`, `adjusted_image.png`) are generated in the project root:
-- `before_BA.png`: Pre-calibration images with displacement vector map
+- `before_BA.png`: Pre-calibration images with displacement vector map.
-- `after_BA.png`: Post-calibration images with residual vectors
 The vector map should show clean, continuous patterns rotating about the image center.
-Calibration is successful when the console-reported error falls below 0.2.
+- `after_BA.png`: Post-calibration images with vector map.
+Calibration would be successful when the console-reported error falls below 0.2.

 This process uses a calibration plate (70µm random dot pattern on glass in sample data) positioned at the measurement volume center.
-Vector maps are created from Gabor-reconstructed holograms, with bundle adjustment solving normal equations to minimize total displacement magnitudes.
+Vector maps are created from Gabor-reconstructed holograms, with bundle adjustment solving normal equations to minimize total displacement magnitudes of the vector map.
 See [documentation](https://dainakai.github.io/ParticleHolography.jl/dev/tutorials/pr/#bundle_adjustment) for details.

 ```julia
 include("src/proc.jl")